-STEM Knowledge student questionnaire items were combined into a composite variable 12 to assess differences between subgroups of students.
-Students competing at the NJ&EE level reported significantly higher STEM Knowledge gains than regional level students (medium effect size of d = 0.659).
+STEM Knowledge student questionnaire items were combined into a composite variable12 to assess differences between subgroups of students.
+Students competing at the NJ&EE level reported significantly higher STEM Knowledge gains than regional level students13 (medium effect size of d = 0.659).
 Many significant differences in STEM Knowledge gains were found by demographics.
-Significant differences in STEM Knowledge were found by overall U2 status (small effect size of d = 0.310) with non-U2 students reporting higher gains than U2 students.
-STEM Knowledge differences were found by race/ethnicity (small effect size of d = 0.451) with non-minority students reporting significantly higher gains than minority students.
-For FARMS, Low-SES students reported significantly lower STEM Knowledge gains compared to regular-SES students (small effect size of d = 0.439).
-Females reported significantly lower STEM Knowledge gains compared to males (small effect size of d = 0.202).
-In termes of college first generation students, those with a parent who had attended college reported significantly higher STEM Knowledge gains compared to students who did not have a parent attend college 18 (small effect size of d = 0.413).
+Significant differences in STEM Knowledge were found by overall U2 status14 (small effect size of d = 0.310) with non-U2 students reporting higher gains than U2 students.
+STEM Knowledge differences were found by race/ethnicity15 (small effect size of d = 0.451) with non-minority students reporting significantly higher gains than minority students.
+For FARMS, Low-SES students reported significantly lower STEM Knowledge gains compared to males16 (small effect size of d = 0.202).
+In termes of college first generation students, those with a parent who had attended college reported significantly higher STEM Knowledge gains compared to students who did not have a parent attend college18 (small effect size of d = 0.413).
 No differences in STEM Knowledge were found by ELL status or school location.

 The impact of eCM on student STEM competencies are summarized in Tables 23 and 24.
 Regardless of competition level, more than half of the responding participants reported medium or large gains on all STEM competency items with the exception of regional eCM students with regards to using computer models of objects or systems to test cause and effect relationships (only 38% reported medium or large gains).
 Across items, NJ&EE students reported higher gains than regional students.
-Items with the largest group differences in reported medium or large gains (35% points or more) are the following: defending an argument that conveys how an explanation best describes an observation (eCM - 54%; NJ&EE - 92%); using computer models of objects or systems to test cause and effect relationships (eCM - 38%; NJ&EE -74%); and supporting an argument that conveys how an explanation best describes an observation (eCM - 61%; NJ&EE - 96%).
+Items with the largest group differences in reported medium or large gains (35% points or more) are the following: defending an argument that conveys how an explanation best describes an observation (eCM - 54%; NJ&EE - 92%); using computer models of objects or systems to test cause and effect relationships (eCM - 38%; NJ&EE - 74%); and supporting an argument that conveys how an explanation best describes an observation (eCM - 61%; NJ&EE - 96%).

-A composite score was calculated for gains in STEM Competencies.
-19 This composite was used to test if the eCM program had differential impacts depending on student group membership.
-Students competing
+A composite score was calculated for gains in STEM Competencies.19 This composite was used to test if the eCM program had differential impacts depending on student group membership.
+Students competing at the NJ&EE reported significantly higher gains in their STEM competencies compared to regional students20 (large effect size of d = 0.585).
+There was no overall U2 difference for STEM Competencies.
+However, there were significant differences by college first generation status and FARMS.
+Students who had a parent attend college reported significantly higher gains in STEM Competencies than

-&lt;sup>19 The STEM Competencies composite (11 items) has a Cronbach's alpha reliability of 0.936.

-&lt;sup>12 The Cronbach's alpha reliability for these 5 items was 0.924.
+12 The Cronbach's alpha reliability for these 5 items was 0.924.